 Think for a moment what this means.
 Was the Lord Jesus born into this world?
 Did he increase in wisdom and stature, and in favor with God and man?
 Did he pray to God, and hear from him often?
 Did he receive the Spirit for ministry?
 Did he minister—in word and deed—in the power of that Spirit?
 Was he loved, honored, and obeyed?
 Was he hated, dishonored, misunderstood, tempted, betrayed, falsely accused, and rejected?
 Did it seem, in the end, that his work was in vain?
 Indeed, did it seem that God himself had forsaken him?
 And did his Father—when men least expected it—vindicate him after all, and greet him with joy at heaven’s portals, saying: “Well done, good and faithful servant?”

-If so, then we—the widow’s once-dead son—must not fail to understand: This, the life of Jesus, is the Prophet’s Bed upon which we have been laid; this is the Prophet’s body, superimposed upon our own; this is the image to which we are being conformed; this is the course in which we are predestined to run; this is the life—and the death—which we are appointed, in one way or another, to live and die.
+If so, then we—the widow’s once-dead son—must not fail to understand: This, the life of Jesus, is the Prophet’s Bed upon which we have been laid; this is the Prophet’s body, superimposed upon our own; this is the image to which we are being conformed; this is the course in which we are predestined to run; this is the life—and the death—which, in one way or another, we are appointed to live and die.

 Beloveds, at every moment of every day of every week and month and year of our Christian life, God the Father has us in the Prophet’s Bed.
 In every high and low, every struggle, every victory, and every (temporary) defeat, he is skillfully at work to pour the life of Christ into us.
 Our part is simply to understand—and cherish—this greatest of all privileges.
 It is to thank God for laying us in the Prophet’s Bed, and to co-operate with him as he—by his Word, his Spirit, and his all-encompassing Providence—superimposes upon us the very life of His Son.

-After God revived the widow’s child, Elijah brought him down from the upper room into the house, and gave him to his mother, saying, “See, your son lives!”
+After God revived the widow’s child, Elijah brought him down from the upper room into the house and gave him to his mother, saying, “See, your son lives!”

 Here is Christ, filled with joy, descending from heaven in the Spirit, presenting the newborn Christian to his Mother, the living Church.
 Henceforth, they will live together in the house, the Prophet with them.
 And henceforth, they will continue their ministry of love, serving the Prophet, proclaiming his Gospel, and placing a multitude of dead sons and daughters in his arms, that he might carry them to the upper room and lay them in his bed.